Richard Woodville, 1st Earl Rivers: Later career

 The power of this new family was very distasteful to the old baronial party, and especially so to the Earl of Warwick.
 Rivers was regarded as a social upstart, and in an ironical episode, his future son-in-law in 1460, while accepting his submission, had rebuked him for daring, given his lowly birth, to fight against the House of York.
 The Privy Council, in its horrified response to the King's marriage, said bluntly that Richard Woodville's low social standing in itself meant that the King must surely know "that Elizabeth was not the wife for him".
 Early in 1468, the Rivers estates were plundered by Warwick's partisans, and the open war of the following year was aimed at destroying the Woodvilles.
-After the Yorkist defeat at the Battle of Edgecote on 26 July 1469, Rivers and his third son John were taken prisoners at Chepstow.
-Following a hasty show trial, they were beheaded at Kenilworth on 12 August 1469.
+After the Yorkist defeat at the Battle of Edgcote on 24 July 1469, Rivers and his third son John were taken prisoners at Chepstow.
+They were later beheaded at Coventry on 12 August 1469.

 Richard Woodville's eldest surviving son Anthony succeeded him in the earldom.

 Lord Rivers had a large family.
 His fourth son, Lionel (d.
 1484) became the Bishop of Salisbury.
 All his daughters made great marriages: Katherine Woodville, his eighth daughter, was the wife of Henry Stafford, 2nd Duke of Buckingham.

 "Woodville" is the modern spelling of the name: in their own time "Wydeville", "Wydville" and other variants were used.